oscar-bender-stone/honors-thesis/source/2_foundations.typ

 - Need to established for next section!

   - _How_ do we "trust" the output of another TM?
-Pretty key!

-  - Need to base off of meta-theory that has reliable computing base: HA
+Absolutely essential!

+  - This _is_ our approach to the Trusted Computing Base (TCB), at least the theory

+  - Basis: HA

     - Stick to constructive proofs so we have an _actual_ witness; closely corresponds to completeness theorem

+    - Becuse of Artemov's argument, including explosion is fine; will NOT prove everything, luckily

+    - Why not PRA?
+Because we need to know _what_ we assume to ensure the theory _is_ self serial-verifying!
+Want a _clear basis_ for _clear reflection_.
+      TODO: define serial-verifying and connect back to mm0 @mm0

+    - Iterate that this is used in mm0 @mm0, except with focus on constructive proofs (so technically fewer things shown).
+We'll get back to this in extensions

+  - Extensions: a theory T is reliable iff HA proves "T proves that T is serial sound"

+    - From Artemov, can't hope to show this for stronger theories.
+But because the proof is inherently inductive on combinatorial objects, this makes sense.
+Using a weaker theory is like using a weaker principle of induction!
+Not the right shape/complexity for a larger theory (e.g., ZFC)

+    - So from there we _can_ work with that theory.
+BUT, always start with HA as our basis

 - Transition: what is information?